 Rob: Sure, be glad to.
 I was raised in a Christian home, and in that, I had accepted Christ as my Savior at nine years old.
 But then around age 17, I was looking, maybe a little rebellion instilled in there, but I was looking for my own personal relationship with God, not just this one that I had inherited through the gift from my family, you know.
 And actually got to be extremely serious about that, and was praying, which I didn’t spend a lot of time doing in the past, asking, you know, God to really showed Himself to me so that I could have a better relationship with Him.

 And it was about a week later that I met several people, and during that time they shared Scripture verses with me, they cared about me, they encouraged me, and really told me things about God that I never knew, that I had always hoped, of exactly what he would be like, but it really took some time of just earnestly seeking Him in order to find that closeness of a relationship.

 Ray: What was different for you once that decision was made?

 Rob: You know, I think the biggest thing is the feeling of forgiveness, of being washed clean.
-That was something that was constant, that everything that I had ever done, you know, that he said he would set it aside and that we would never bring it up again.
+That was something that was constant, that everything that I had ever done, you know, that He said He would set it aside and that He would never bring it up again.
 And that I could start over, and I could start over fresh every moment, every day.
-I could pray to him all day long, not just before a test or on Sunday mornings.
+I could pray to Him all day long, not just before a test or on Sunday mornings.
 And it actually evolved into a relationship.